Why Neuro-Inspired Teams™ are redefining modern leadership

 An employment-law expert contact emphasized that the legal duty to make reasonable adjustments can be triggered by impact, not only by a formal diagnosis.
 He told me that a proactive cultural approach is therefore not only more effective, but also a more faithful interpretation of the spirit of the law.

-What you need to know: sustainable inclusion is anticipatory - design it into culture, don’t bolt it on with forms.
+What you need to know: sustainable inclusion is proactive, embedded in culture, and reduces reliance on reactive compliance.

 👉 Read more: Stop waiting for a diagnosis.